acpo/PiSpec20_LED_oceanoptics/README.md

 - numpy
 - matplotlib
 - (*May 2024*) may need to also get `sudo apt-get install python3-pil.imagetk` to address an import error from matplotlib
-- python-Flask
+- pigpio  {already part of Raspbian} (for Raspberry Pi control of the LED)
+- *rarely needed* SeaBreeze  (https://sourceforge.net/projects/seabreeze/  depending on OS, you may need to build from source)
-- python-virtualenv
+  - python-virtualenv (part of a typical Python installation)
   - Tkinter
-- pigpio
-- *rarely needed* SeaBreeze  (https://sourceforge.net/projects/seabreeze/  depending on OS, you may need to build from source)
 ### Files to install
 - only one python file to get ¯\\_(ツ)_/¯
-- on Raspberry Pi remember to start the PWM daemon `sudo pigpiod`
+- on Raspberry Pi remember to start the PWM daemon `sudo pigpiod`.
+Or permanently enable it with `sudo systemctl enable pigpiod`
+- `sudo chmod +x run_hidden` to make the bash script executable.
+A batch file would substitute the bash script on Windows.
 ### Other Hardware
 - a USB connected Ocean Optics spectrometer
 - a PWM circuit and LED.
 The easiest way to do this would be on a Raspberry Pi since it has PWM pins ready to use.
 Other prototyping platfoms (Arduino, etc.) could be adapted easily.
 From a 'standard' PC, a PWM circuit can be attached by USB (Yocto, etc.).
 An acceptable LED for "white light" illumination can cost as little as $2.00.